Sawall-Lab/Lab_management/5_Live_coral_measurements/3D_Models/3D_Models_Agisoft_Metashape_Pro.md

 <h2 id="Agisoft_Metashape_Pro_Model_Creation">Agisoft Metashape Pro Model Creation</h2>

+<h4 id="Dowloading_Software">Downloading Software</h4>

+Agisoft Metashape Pro can be downloaded onto a personal device for a 30-day free trial (see instructions below).
+Otherwise, the full software is downloaded on a computer in the Scott Lab - ensure that no one else is using it first.

+1. Go to the [Agisoft Installer](https://www.agisoft.com/downloads/installer/) website.
+2. Download the latest version of Agisoft Metashape Professional Edition (NOT Standard Edition) for your operating system (Windows/macOS/Linux).

+<h4 id="Importing_Videos">Importing Videos</h4>

-In Agisoft Metashape Pro, create a project, then name and save it.
-Different projects can be made for different coral groups (eg. Ambient Corals and Heated Corals), but the same corals in a group can be input into the same project as chunks and can be run in batch processes.
+1. In Agisoft Metashape Pro, create a project, then name and save it.
+    - Different projects can be made for different coral groups (eg. Ambient Corals and Heated Corals), but the same corals in a group can be input into the same project as different "chunks"" and can be run in batch processes.
 It is not necessary to use chunks – if desired, each coral can be a different project.
-The below instructions can be used for any number of chunks.
+The instructions for the rest of this protocol can be used for any number of chunks.

-<h4 id="Importing_Videos">Importing Videos</h4>

-1. Right-click  “Chunk 1” -> Rename.
+2. Right-click  “Chunk 1” -> Rename.
-2. Right-click  “Chunk 1” -> Import -> Import Video -> select the desired video.
+3. Right-click  “Chunk 1” -> Import -> Import Video -> select the desired video.
-3. Choose output folder (see below).
+4. Choose output folder (see below).
-4. Input Frame Step - this is the number of frames you want created from the video (see below).
+5. Input Frame Step - this is the number of frames you want created from the video (see below).
 Change this according to the fps of the camera.
 If inherent fps is high, a frame step of 15 will generate roughly 75 frames for a 30 second video.
 Play around with the number until satisfied with the number of frames generated – a lower frame step value means more photos are generated.
 70-100 frames per video is more than enough.
-5. “Start from” and “End from” can be left as-is (see below), and the software will automatically create frames using the whole video.
+6. “Start from” and “End from” can be left as-is (see below), and the software will automatically create frames using the whole video.
-6. Select “Ok”.
+7. Select “Ok”.

 <p>
   <img src="../../images/3D_Models_Agisoft_Metashape_Pro/Agisoft_Import_Vid.png" alt="Agisoft Import Video" width="400">